Fitting an intercept-only model

 Now we can sample this model.

-I’m sampling only 2 chains below, for illustration purposes only! use more chains in your research.
+I’m sampling only 2 chains below, for illustration purposes and to make sure the code run in a reasonable amount of time.
+Use more chains in your research.

 N_spp = max(mite_long$spp_id),